 If you have you have a beautification idea that fits the goal of Love Your Block, we encourage you to apply for a mini-grant.
-Want more information?
-You can download answers to some common questions about the program.
+Our applications are currently closed.

 These grants will go a long way to help bring residents and communities together and I am excited to see what projects will come from the mini-grants.

 Join us is congratulating the 2020 Love Your Block Winners!West End/ Downtown: Arrow Street